Armenian national movement: 1918

+On July 26, 1918, the Centrocaspian Dictatorship was a short-lived anti-Soviet client state proclaimed in Baku, forged by the Mensheviks and the ARF, and the unrecognized state replaced the Bolshevik Baku Commune in a bloodless coup d'état.
+The Baku forces mainly were commanded by Colonel Avetisov.
+Under his command were about 6,000 Centrocaspian Dictatorship troops of the Baku Army.
+The vast majority of the troops in this force were Armenians, though there were some Russians among them.
+Their artillery comprised some 40 field guns.
+Most of the Baku Soviet troops and practically all their officers were Armenians of ARF affiliation.
+Centrocaspian Dictatorship fell on September 15, 1918, when the Ottoman-Azerbaijani forces took Baku after the Battle of Baku.

-By July inter ethnic warfare had started in Zangezur.
+By July a sectarian conflict had started in Zangezur.
 Armenian couriers dispatched to Yerevan pleaded for officers and materiel.
-The Republic couldn't support irregular forces fighting in the south.
+The Republic could not support irregular forces fighting in the south.
 At the critical moment General Andranik arrived in Zangezur with an irregular division estimated with about 3 to 5 thousand men and 40,000 refugees and the occupied provinces of Russian Armenia.
-As the commander of Armenian forces in Nakhichivan Autonomous Republic, Andranik has declared that his army is determined to continue the war against Ottoman Empire.
+As the commander of Armenian forces in Nakhichivan Autonomous Republic, Andranik declared that his army was determined to continue the war against the Ottoman Empire.
 His activities were concentrated at the link between the Ottoman Empire and the Azerbaijan Democratic Republic at Karabakh, Nakhchivan, and Zangezur.

 Andranik and his troops were 40 km (25 mi) from Shusha, the most important city of Karabakh at the time, in early December 1918.
 Just before the Armistice of Mudros was signed, Andranik was on the way from Zangezur to Shusha, to control the main city of Karabakh.
-In January 1919 Armenian troops advancing, the British general William M. Thomson gave Andranik assurances that a favorable treaty would be reached at the Paris Peace Conference of 1919.
+In January 1919 Armenian troops advanced, and the British general William M. Thomson gave Andranik assurances that a favorable treaty would be reached at the Paris Peace Conference of 1919.

-On July 26, 1918, the Centrocaspian Dictatorship was a short-lived anti-Soviet client state proclaimed in Baku, forged by the Mensheviks and the ARF, this unrecognized state replaced the Bolshevik Baku Commune in a bloodless coup d'état.

-The Baku forces mainly commanded by Colonel Avetisov.
-Under his command were about 6,000 Centrocaspian Dictatorship troops of the Baku Army.
-The vast majority of the troops in this force were Armenians, though there were some Russians among them.
-Their artillery comprised some 40 field guns.
-Most of the Baku Soviet troops and practically all their officers were Armenians of ARF affiliation.
-Centrocaspian Dictatorship fell on September 15, 1918, when the Ottoman-Azerbaijani forces took control of Baku.